-Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement test
+Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement test

-This class will acquaint the student with the cultural messages that are created and manipulated by movies and television programming.
+This course will acquaint the student with the cultural messages that are created and manipulated by movies and television programming.
 Each student will be provided with the vocabulary and critical tools necessary for communicating about these vital media.
-Upon successful completion of this course, students will be able to analyze visual media and their role in shaping the student's world.
+Upon successful completion of this course, students will be able to analyze visual media and their role in shaping the students' world.
 This course is a satisfier course for the Global Studies Degree Designation when taught by select faculty.
 See the Global Studies Degree Designation Completion Form for a list of instructors.

-256 Film & American Society: 3 Credit Hours 1920s to Early 1960s 3 Billable Contact Hours Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement test
+256 Film & American Society: 3 Credit Hours 1920s to Early 1960s 3 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying score on accepted placement test